russellg/todomvc-code-challenge/README.md

 </ul>
 ```

 Creating this final step test was the most time consuming.
 Originally I wanted to remove all the text from the 2nd todo item.
-In the end, I decided that simply editing the item itself was satisfactory.
+In the end, I decided that simply editing the item itself was sufficient.

 ## Conclusion